theupdateframework/go-tuf/README.md

 The key will be removed from the root metadata file, but the key will remain in the "keys" directory if present.

+#### `tuf remove-key [--expires=<days>] <role> <id>`

+Remove a signing key

+Before the key is removed the key will be first revoked The key will then be removed from the root metadata file and if the key is present in "keys" directory it will also be removed.

 #### `tuf add [<path>...]`

 Hashes files in the `staged/targets` directory at the given path(s), then